 Natural disasters can cause a lot of damage and require a lot of money to rebuild.
 Snow removal, rehabilitation and repair efforts and costs.
 For example, the city of Buffalo budgeted approximately $9 million for snow removal alone in 2014-2015.

 Some economists estimate the recent flooding caused by heavy rains in parts of Texas to cost anywhere between $200 million and $550 million.
 This cost accounts for physical damage, in addition to lost productivity and revenue.

 California governor Jerry Brown recently proposed a $1 billion plan that will bring aid to the communities hit the hardest by the current statewide drought.
 This will create jobs locally.
-So extreme weather can both stimulate economies while also costing city, state and national governments great amounts.
+So extreme weather can stimulate economies while also costing the city, state and national governments great amounts.